 Generally, Israeli companies are subject to corporate tax at the rate on their taxable income.
-Since 2014, the corporate tax rate has been 26.5%.
+As of 2016, the corporate tax rate is 25% (in 2014 and 2015 the corporate tax rate was 26.5%).
 However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise or a Preferred Enterprise, as discussed below, may be considerably less.
-Beginning in 2010, Israeli companies are subject to regular corporate tax rate for their capital gain.
+In general, Israeli companies are subject to regular corporate tax rate for their capital gain.